AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 ## Less compilation modes

-In the Magento application, the following modes of compiling `.less` files to CSS are implemented:
+In the application, the following modes of compiling `.less` files to CSS are implemented:

 1. Server-side Less compilation.